 Surface waters in the San Diego Region include several types of coastal waters including bays, harbors, estuaries, beaches, and the open ocean and a variety of inland waters with thirteen principal stream systems that flow into the Pacific Ocean.
 Multiple individual ecosystem types are present and interconnected within surface waters in the San Diego Region.
 Varying metrics have been developed that directly and indirectly assess ecosystem-based Beneficial Use quality based on sensitive indicator species, chemistry, toxicity, community composition, habitat quality/quantity, and other ecological metrics.

-While standardized methods for assessing ecosystem integrity are lacking for many waterbody/habitat types, perennial and seasonal streams in the San Diego Region have been sampled and scored in accordance with State of California Standard Operating Procedures beginning as early as the 1990s.
+While standardized methods for assessing ecosystem integrity are lacking for many waterbody/habitat types, perennial and seasonal streams in the San Diego Region have been sampled and scored in accordance with State Standard Operating Procedures (SOPs) beginning as early as the 1990s.
 More recent probabilistic sampling of perennial and seasonal streams for benthic macroinvertebrates in the San Diego Region indicates that almost 30 percent of stream-miles within the San Diego Region are in good condition when compared to equivalent reference sites using the California Stream Condition Index (“CSCI”, SMC 2015, PSA 2016, Figure 2).
 Additional standardized methods and metrics are currently under development to better assess other ecosystems.

 Figure 2.
 Condition of Perennial and Seasonal Streams in the San Diego Region using Benthic Macroinvertebrates CSCI scores (PSA 2016)